 Is the ball corrosive resistant?
 There are a number of fast tests that give a good indication of the corrosion resistance of a ball, but most of these tests require the use of caustic chemicals.

-A good fast test of corrosion resistance is to immerse pre-cleaned test balls in a 5 percent solution of Nitric Acid in Alcohol.
-This "Nitol" solution will turn all steels a light to dark gray in just 2 minutes.
-It won't change the color of corrosive resistant materials.
+A good fast test of corrosion resistance is to immerse pre-cleaned test balls in a 5 percent solution of nitric-acid in alcohol.
+This "Nital" solution will turn all steels a light to dark gray in just 2 minutes.
+It won't change the color of corrosive-resistant materials.

-An even better test is the copper sulfate test.
-This solution consists of copper sulfate crystals dissolved in a 6 percent solution of sulfuric acid and water.
-A drop of this solution on the surface of a clean steel ball will immediately form a bright golden spot of copper plating.
-This solution will not affect any of the corrosive resistant materials within a two-minute period, but may react to hard ferritic or Martensitic stainless steel after a long period of exposure.
+An even better test is the copper-sulfate test.
+This solution consists of copper-sulfate crystals dissolved in a 6-percent solution of sulfuric-acid and water.
+A drop of this solution on the surface of a clean steel ball will immediately form a bright spot of copper-plating.
+This solution will not affect any of the corrosive resistant materials within a two-minute period, but may react to hard ferritic or Martensitic stainless-steel after a long period of exposure.
 See our picture gallery page.